tetratelabs/wazero/README.md

 ## Support Policy

-The below support policy focuses on compatability concerns of those embedding wazero into their Go applications.
+The below support policy focuses on compatibility concerns of those embedding wazero into their Go applications.

 ### wazero